WirkLichKeit1/java-animes-manager/README.en.md

 └── videos/   # Episode video files
 ```

 Suitable for development only. **Do not use in production** — files are lost on every redeploy on platforms like Render.
+Direct Cloudinary upload (`video-signature`) is not supported with local storage.

 ### Cloudinary (`STORAGE_TYPE=cloudinary`)